 Oia village at sunset, Santorini island, Greece - credits: Mila Atkovska/Shutterstock.com

-Find your favorite spot, either at Fira, Imerovigli, or the well-known Oia, and relax by watching the sunset in one of the most beautiful places in the whole Mediterranean Sea.
+Find your favorite spot, either at Fira, Imerovigli, or the well-known Oia village, and relax by watching the sunset in one of the most beautiful places on the whole Mediterranean Sea.

-For those who want to find themselves in a less touristy place, choose Therasia, the small island next to Santorini, and watch the sunset with the Therian caldera as background.
+For those who want to find themselves in a less touristy place, choose Therasia, the small island next to Santorini, and watch the perfect sunset with the Therian caldera as background.